2022 State Certifications for Pilot Cars & Escort Vehicles. Which States Require Pilot Car Certification?

 Some states require pilot car and escort vehicle drivers to be certified operators before operating within their jurisdictions.
-If you are considering operating a oversize load truck escorting service you will be required to have certain “certifications” in each of the following states.
-For details on each of the states requirements as of 2018 this is a great place to start your research.
+If you are considering operating an oversize load truck escorting service you will be required to have certain “certifications” in each of the following states.
+For details on each of the state’s requirements as of 2022, this is a great place to start your research.

-The American Association of State Highway Transportation Officials (AASTO) in conjunction with the United States Department of Transportation Federal Highway Administration released the National Manual on Uniform Traffic Control Devices, specifically chapter 6(F) which applies to pilot cars and escort vehicles (also see; pilot car_and escort_best_practices_guidelines).
-Any escort vehicle or pilot car vehicle shall carry the following equipment items at all times when escorting a over dimensional, heavy haul or otherwise extra-legal shipment.
+The American Association of State Highway Transportation Officials (AASTO), in conjunction with the United States Department of Transportation Federal Highway Administration, released the National Manual on Uniform Traffic Control Devices, specifically chapter 6(F), which applies to pilot cars and escort vehicles (also see; pilot car_and escort_best_practices_guidelines).
+Any escort vehicle or pilot car vehicle shall carry the following equipment items when escorting an over-dimensional, heavy haul, or otherwise extra-legal shipment.

-1. One two-way electronic communication device which enables the pilot car or escort to communicate directly with the driver of the extralegal shipment.
+- One two-way electronic communication device enables the pilot car or escorts to communicate directly with the driver of the extralegal shipment.

-3. One stop go paddle sign reflective for night movement no less than 18 inches across or tall with letters no less than 6 inches in height.
+- One stop goes paddle sign reflective for night movement no less than 18 inches across or tall with letters no less than 6 inches in height.

-5. One handheld red flag no less than 18 inches square.
+- One handheld red flag is no less than 18 inches square.

-6. To oversize load banners that are yellow with black lettering (no minimum size specified.
-See below or state laws for state(s) working in.
+- To oversize load banners that are yellow with black lettering (no minimum size specified.

-8. Three reflective triangles or 18 inch traffic cones.
+- Three reflective triangles or 18-inch traffic cones.

 - 1 professional mileage book with room for notations and 1 journal book.
-Keep good logs and summary daily.
+Keep good logs and summaries daily.

 - 5 – 36″ orange road cones with two strips of safety reflective tape at the top.